magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45488-configurable-product-with-multiple-sources-not-returned-to-in-stock.md

 ## Issue

-A configurable product with multiple sources is not returned to In Stock automatically.
+A configurable product with multiple sources is not returned to in stock automatically.

 <ins>Steps to reproduce</ins>:

 1. Create a secondary stock source.
 1. Create a configurable product with two associated virtual products.
-1. Assign the associated products to the default stock source and set the qty to one.
+1. Assign the associated products to the default stock source and set the quantity to one.
 1. Check the `stock_status` from `cataloginventory_stock_status`.
 1. Set both the associated products to be *out of stock*.
 1. Check the `stock_status` from `cataloginventory_stock_status`.